 Any purchase or conversion is a journey with multiple steps.
 Therefore, multiple KPIs are relevant to optimizing marketing efforts.
 However, you can focus on the most suitable KPIs depending on your end goal.
 While the end goal is typically sales, there are several goals for different stages of the buyer’s journey or various channels and types of marketing efforts.
 You can find out more about the other metrics in part 2 of this blog series.

-If you’re interested in exploring a platform that gives you key insights to all relevant KPIs, Sonasoft Data Solutions can help you with total visibility of marketing efforts and KPIs.
+If you’re interested in exploring a platform that gives you key insights to all relevant KPIs, eConnect can help you with total visibility of marketing efforts and KPIs.
 We deliver value-added, AI–driven solutions targeting larger enterprises.
 We combine deep expertise in Data Engineering, Big Data Analytics and AI consulting.
-Please contact us to learn more about our services and we’ll be happy to help.
+To learn more, please get in touch

 and our experts would be glad to help.